GoSuda

 Overview

-When initially learning Go, it is common to learn by implementing a backend server.
-Let us consider an example of creating a system that receives a file stream from a RestAPI and uploads it to a server.
-The Go language net/http server inherently handles multiple requests concurrently, so simultaneous uploads themselves do not pose a problem.
-However, if all operations after receiving the stream are processed synchronously, the endpoint's response will be delayed.
+When initially learning Go, it is common to acquire knowledge by implementing backend servers.
+Let us consider an example where one creates a project to upload file streams to a server, such as through a RestAPI.
+The Go language net/http server inherently handles multiple requests concurrently, so simultaneous uploads themselves do not pose an issue.
+However, if all operations subsequent to stream reception are processed synchronously, the endpoint's response will experience delays.
 Let us examine a technique to prevent such a situation.

 Cause

-Receiving a stream generally takes a considerable amount of time, and for large files, a single request can be processed for several minutes.
-In such cases, it is crucial to process subsequent operations as quickly as possible.
+Receiving a stream generally requires a considerable amount of time, and for large files, a single request can take several minutes to process.
+In such cases, it is crucial to process post-reception operations as swiftly as possible.
 This example scenario involves receiving a stream, saving it as a temporary file, and then pushing it to a container.
-If the process of pushing the temporary file to the container is handled by a worker pool, the response delay can be reduced.
+If the operation of pushing the temporary file to the container is handled by a worker pool, response latency can be reduced.

 1package file_upload